 Julie Ann Garber, Esq. is an experienced estate planning attorney dedicated to helping you understand why planning for the possibility of mental incapacity and certain death should be made top priorities in your life.
 On her GuideSite Julie strives to take the mystery and "legalese" out of estate planning and instead explain it in easy to understand "plain English."
 She also encourages her readers to plan now and review and update frequently because this will save time and money later and ultimately prevent family discord.

 Julie Ann Garber, Esq. began practicing in the estate planning field in the Washington, D.C. area in 1995 and rejoined The Andersen Firm, A Professional Corporation, in January 2013, where she worked from 2004 through 2010.
 The firm has offices in Florida, Washington, D.C., New York and Tennessee, and Julie serves clients located all throughout Florida with an emphasis on the cities of Fort Myers, Naples and Key West.
-She was the Circuit Representative of The Real Property, Probate and Trust Law Section of The Florida Bar for the Sixteenth Judicial Circuit and a member of the Section's Executive Council from 2008 through 2011.
+She is a member of WealthCounsel, a national organization of estate planning attorneys, and ElderCounsel, a national organization of elder law attorneys.

 - Quoted in St. Petersburg Times: How to Get Your Estate in Order